-Prader-Willi syndrome can cause a wide range of symptoms, and affect your child's physical, psychological and behavioural development.
+Prader-Willi syndrome can cause a wide range of symptoms, and affect a person's physical, psychological and behavioural development.

 Floppiness caused by weak muscles is usually noticed shortly after birth.
 The medical name for this is hypotonia.

 - does not have a full range of movement

 - cannot suck properly, which means they may have feeding difficulties and be underweight until the age of 1, and may need to be fed with a feeding tube (see managing Prader-Willi syndrome)

 Baby boys may have an abnormally small penis, and 1 or both testicles may still be inside their abdomen (undescended testicles).
 Baby girls will also have underdeveloped genitalia.

 Children with Prader-Willi syndrome experience puberty later than usual and may not go through full development into an adult.